Spyker Cars: Spyker F1

-On September 9, 2006, Spyker bought Midland F1 Racing, a Formula One team from Canadian businessman Alex Shnaider.
-Spyker paid US$106.6 million for the team which was renamed Spyker MF1 Team for the last three races of the 2006 Formula One season.
-As part of the deal, the cars had a revised livery for the final three races of 2006.
+On 9 September 2006, Spyker purchased Midland F1 Racing, a Formula One team owned by Canadian businessman Alex Shnaider.
+Spyker paid for the team, which was renamed the Spyker MF1 Team for the last three races of the 2006 Formula One season.
+As part of the agreement, the cars had a revised livery for those final three races.

-On August 14, 2007, Spyker Cars announced that it would have to sell all or part of the team due to a potential split of the team from its parent company.
+On 14 August 2007, Spyker Cars announced that it would need to sell all or part of the team due to a potential split from its parent company.

-On September 3, 2007, Indian billionaire Vijay Mallya (chairman and CEO of Toyota sponsors Kingfisher Airlines) and Dutch entrepreneur Michiel Mol (Spyker's Formula One Director), stated the Spyker board had accepted their offer and became the new owners of the Spyker Formula One team, which was renamed as Force India Formula One Team for the 2008 season.
+On 3 September 2007, Indian billionaire Vijay Mallya (chairman and CEO of Toyota sponsors Kingfisher Airlines) and Dutch entrepreneur Michiel Mol (Spyker's Formula One Director), stated that the Spyker board had accepted their offer, making them the new owners of the Spyker Formula One team.
+The team was renamed Force India Formula One Team for the 2008 season.

 Spyker Squadron

+C8 Squadron at the 2007 Le Mans.

-The Spyker Squadron was the factory racing team, competing in events such as the 24 Hours of Le Mans, the Le Mans Series, occasional entries in the FIA GT Championship, and the 12 hours of Sebring.
-Spyker also supplied a car to Swiss Spyker distributor, Speedy Garages, running under the name Speedy Racing Team.
+The Spyker Squadron was the company's factory racing team, competing in events such as the 24 Hours of Le Mans, the Le Mans Series, occasional entries in the FIA GT Championship, and the 12 hours of Sebring.
+Spyker also supplied a car to its Swiss distributor, Speedy Garages, which competed under the name Speedy Racing Team.